Petoskey vacation rentals

 Beautiful scenery and an abundance of multi-use trails draw birders, hikers, and mountain bikers to the area.
 Petoskey State Park has an excellent connecting trail system, and its Old Baldy and Portage Loop is a short and easy favorite with scenic views of the lake.
 Once the winter snows begin to fall, you can head to one of the three ski areas nearby for downhill skiing or snowboarding.
 Nordic skiing is also popular, and you’ll find numerous groomed trails for cross-country and snowshoeing in town and outside the city limits.

-When is the best time to stay in a vacation rental in Petoskey?
+The best time to stay in a vacation rental in Petoskey

 This part of northern Michigan sees dramatic shifts in weather conditions from season to season, with hot summers, colorful shoulder seasons, and frigid winters.
 From June to August, you’ll find mild weather, with a tinge of humidity, and clear sunny days, making it the best time to indulge in outdoor recreation or rent a boat to spend time on the lake.
 If you schedule your visit between July and August, you can take in the Petoskey Antique Show at the fairgrounds.
 The foliage on the trees takes on bright autumnal colors starting in late September, and you’ll want to have sweaters and warm coats with you.
 While the temperatures in November and December descend below the freezing point, Petoskey comes alive during this time with holiday programs.
 As winter progresses, the snow cover builds, and it won’t disperse until April or even early May.